sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env minikluster-1
 ```

-We can then check the version of Docker installed by default under RancherOS by listing the virtual machines managed by Docker Machine:
+We can then check the version of Docker installed by default on RancherOS by listing the virtual machines managed by Docker Machine:

 ```shell
 $ docker-machine ls